Host a Tree House Event

 1. Third-party fundraising events must be financially self-sustaining without contribution or financial risk from Tree House.
 Tree House will only accept the net proceeds from a third-party fundraising event.
 All third-party fundraising event expenses are the responsibility of the third-party fundraiser and must be paid before the proceeds are given to Tree House.
 Refunds or reimbursements will not be available after the donation is made to Tree House.

-3. The third-party fundraiser is responsible for all vendor agreements, contracts, insurance and necessary permits for the event.
+3. The third-party fundraiser is responsible for all vendor agreements, contracts, insurance, and necessary permits for the event.
 Tree House will not assume liability for a third-party event.

 Marketing and Promotions Guidelines